invictus-is/wifi-security-analysis-wpa2/README.md

 - Portuguese: [README.pt-BR.md](README.pt-BR.md)

 # Wi-Fi Security Analysis (WPA2)
-WPA2-PSK relies on a shared authentication mechanism, where the same password is used by all clients.
-This model increases the risk of exposure when weak passwords are used.

-The captured handshake enables offline dictionary-based attacks.
-In this scenario, the network was vulnerable due to insufficient password complexity.

 ## Objective
 This project evaluates the security of Wi-Fi networks using the WPA2-PSK protocol in a controlled and authorized environment.